-1.07.3 Test Pen
+1.07.2 Test Pen

-The test pen should be used until you are comfortable with the operation of your Skycut and know, with certainty, where images will cut.
+• The test pen should be used until you are comfortable with the operation of your Skycut and know, with certainty, where images will cut.
 The test pen should arrive pre-assembled.
-However, if you want to change out the insert to the red ink insert, note how the test pen is assembled:
+However, if you need to change out the insert, note how the test pen is assembled: